CalamityAdam/iot/rails/demos/jbuilder_demo/README.md

 Find them and defeat them. _Hint:_ play around with your API in development and watch your server logs.

-When you've finished with everything, call a TA over and have them check your work!

 [formatter-link]: https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en
 [docs-link]: https://github.com/rails/jbuilder